by Gillian Wearing

 Sitterback to top

-- Shami Chakrabarti (1969-), Lawyer and human rights campaigner; director of Liberty.
+- Sharmishta ('Shami') Chakrabarti, Baroness Chakrabarti (1969-), Lawyer and human rights campaigner; director of Liberty; life peer.
 Sitter in 2 portraits.

 This portraitback to top

 Taken with a large-format camera, the sitter is shown holding a wax mask of herself which hangs from a ribbon.
 The notion of the 'mask' has previously occupied Wearing but, in this case, the idea was prompted by the sitter, who commented in their first meeting that her public persona is mask-like, often interpreted as 'grim', 'worthy' and 'strident'.

 - 100 Portraits, p.
 152

 - Various contributors, National Portrait Gallery: A Portrait of Britain, 2014, p.
 278 Read entry

 Since 2003 Shami Chakrabarti has been the director of the influential human rights pressure group Liberty, becoming a spokesperson for issues relating to civil liberties.
 Born in London, of Indian heritage, Chakrabarti studied Law at the London School of Economics.
 She was called to the Bar in 1994, before joining the Home Office as a lawyer, where she contributed to the implementation of the Human Rights Act.
 Chakrabarti is portrayed holding a wax mask of her own face hanging from a ribbon.